Tzi Ma

-Tzi Ma (馬泰) is a Hong Kong-American actor.
+Tzi Ma (馬泰) is a Hong Kong actor.
 He has appeared in television shows including The Man in the High Castle and 24, and films including Dante's Peak, Rush Hour, Rush Hour 3, Arrival, The Farewell, Tigertail, and Mulan.
 From 2021 to 2023, he starred in the American martial arts television series Kung Fu on The CW.

 Early life and education

 Ma was born in Hong Kong, the youngest of seven children.
 In 1949, Ma's father moved to Hong Kong following the Chinese Communist Revolution, and then to the United States when Ma was five years old, following political turmoil in Hong Kong.
 Ma grew up in New York, where his parents ran an American Chinese restaurant, Ho Wah, in Staten Island.
 According to Ma, immigration activist Lau Sing Kee previously operated the restaurant.
 Ma found his love for acting when he played Buffalo Bill in an elementary school production of Annie Get Your Gun.